ICEGXG/UntitledNuker/README.md

 After starting you can use the !help command (Change `!` to your prefix), being on the same server as the bot (Or into PM).
 Bot will send you all the available commands.
 <p align="right">(<a href="#top">back to top</a>)</p>

-## Changelog
+## Changelog (1.3.1)
-* You can now edit the settings with commands
-* Added new activity types (Listening, watching)
-* You can now enable or disable activity
-* Changed update check system
+* Fixed error when launching using source code
-* Added whitelisting
+* Added option to enable/disable logging via discord.py
-* Easy adding and removing users from owners
-* Removed permanent "Latest" title
+* Removed useless parts of the code
-* Probably new bugs :)
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## License